Edmund Ironside, 1st Baron Ironside: Norway

-Following the German invasion of Norway in April 1940 as part of Operation Weserübung, the Norwegian Campaign of April–June 1940 saw significant British forces committed to action for the first time in the Second World War.
+A few days prior to the German invasion of Norway in April 1940 as part of Operation Weserübung, Ironside was embarrassed by the publication of an interview intended to influence the United States, in which he dared Nazi Germany to attack Norway.
+The Norwegian campaign of April–June 1940 saw significant British forces committed to action for the first time in the Second World War.
 Flaws in the command system quickly began to show.
 War Cabinet meetings dragged on at great length to little effect, as did meetings of the Chiefs of Staff, both to Ironside's great frustration.
 He also found it hard to cope with Churchill's mood swings and insistence on micromanagement of the campaign, and a gulf began to grow between the two.
-Ironside's main contribution to resolving the Norwegian campaign was to insist on a withdrawal when the situation worsened, and he pushed through the evacuation of central Norway at the end of April despite ministerial ambivalence.
+Ironside's main contribution to resolving the Norwegian campaign was to insist on a withdrawal when the situation worsened, and he pushed through the evacuation of the unbeaten British force in central Norway at the end of April despite ministerial ambivalence (Churchill had wanted to assign guerrilla tasks to the troops) and without consulting the French.

 Battle of France

 Ironside himself was sent to France in May 1940 to liaise with the BEF and the French in an attempt to halt the German advance.
 He was not well-qualified for this task, having a deep dislike and distrust for the French, whom he considered "absolutely unscrupulous in everything".
-At a conference in Lens he clashed with the French Generals Billotte and Blanchard, whom he considered defeatists.
+At a conference in Lens he clashed with the French generals Gaston-Henri Billotte and Georges Maurice Jean Blanchard, whom he considered defeatists.
 He wrote: "I lost my temper and shook Billotte by the button of his tunic.
 The man is completely defeated."
 Although Billotte was supposed to be co-ordinating the British, French and Belgian armies' operations in Belgium, Ironside took over the job himself, ordering Gort and Blanchard to launch a counter-attack against the Germans at Arras.
 This attack achieved some local success, but the German onslaught proved unstoppable.
 The French Commander-in-Chief, General Maxime Weygand, so resented Ironside's actions that he said he would "like to box Ironside's ears."
 Ironside, despairing of the French Army's unwillingness to fight, accepted Gort's view that evacuation of the BEF was the only answer.